Remove Search Alpha malware from Mac

 Remove Search Alpha from web browsers

-Sometimes Search Alpha virus can infect only the browser without spreading system-wide.
+Sometimes Search Alpha malware can infect only the browser without spreading system-wide.
 Although we still recommend scanning your device with an antivirus, like our recommended TotalAV, here's how to get rid of Search Alpha from three major browsers.

 Safari

-- You can now expand the Develop entry in the browser's menu and click on Empty Caches
+- In the browser’s menu expand the Develop and click on Empty Caches

 - Choose the Remove All option